 The see city of the Diocese of York is Toronto Ontario, where the Parish of St. Andrew is located.
 Founded in 1957 as St. Andrews Mission by Bishop Nelson Hillyer, it is one of the oldest active parishes of the Old Roman Catholic Church in Canada.

 In 1964, the Ontario Old Roman Catholic Church, was incorporated and the charter written in compliance with the Constitution and Canons of the Old Roman Catholic Church in North America, on file with the Primatial See of Wexford where the original documents are stored.
 The intention of the Church was to foster the catholic faith with equality, respect for all, and a deep-rooted passion for the catholic tradition.
 Ever since its inception the O.O.R.C.C. has had a history of working with the community, in front-line ministry, with families, youth, street people, the elderly, and those living marginally in our society.

-Currently there are 3 parishes within the Diocese of York.
+Currently there are 2 parishes within the Diocese of York.
 St Andrews located in Toronto and Newmarket, Mt.
-Albert and Aurora, and St. Brigid of Kildare in Sundridge.
+Albert and Aurora.

 Our church has always been the type of church that, not only provided the seven sacraments of the catholic church, but also goes outside the church building to help those in need.
 Always showing respect and dignity to all people.
 We have been able to do this with open minds and hearts, by not judging others.